-The families come from the low agricultural lands to the north-west of the Chiltern Hills and were mainly farm laboureres, straw dealers & plaiters.
-The influence of the Non-Conformist Churches were strong and some emigrated to Utah after missionaries from of the Church of Latter-Day Saints from the USA, visited in the 1850's.
+The Bird, Burrows & Janes families come from the low agricultural lands to the north-west of the Chiltern Hills and were mainly farm labourers, straw dealers & plaiters.
+The influence of the Non-Conformist Churches were strong and some emigrated to Utah after missionaries from of the Church of Latter-Day Saints from the USA, visited in the 1840's onwards.
 Others moved into the towns of Dunstable and Luton for manufacturing work.

 So far 7 matches to persons who have Common ancestor links to Frederick's descendants are known but only one is on the Bird descendant chart.